Air Fryer Broccoli

 • Adjust the cook time.
 Depending on the size of your air fryer (and your florets), your broccoli may take more or less time to cook.
 I suggest checking it after 5 minutes, then every 2 minutes until it’s done.

-• Air fry in a single layer.
-Avoid overlapping the broccoli in the basket.
+• Avoid overlapping the broccoli in the basket.
 You want each piece to get equal access to the heat.
 If needed, work in batches.

 • Shake the basket periodically.
-To rotate the broccoli.
+To ensure each side cooks evenly.

 Storage instructions